RShankar/MEAN-Stack-Examples/README.md

 # MEAN-Stack-Examples

 There are many good learning resources.
-This is an attempt to consolidate links and examples in one place.
+This is an attempt to consolidate links and examples that I found useful, in one place.

 Initial list: